 Like a data lake, a NoSQL database is a schema-agnostic data storage option.
 NoSQL databases are well-suited to hierarchical/nested data with simple data structures (ex: property and its value).
 There are various types of NoSQL databases which suit different use cases, including: key-value DBs, document DBs, column family stores, and graph DBs.

 These days, we anticipate our BI and analytics environment to be comprised of multiple platforms (which is ideally transparent to users).
-Polygot persistence (aka "best fit engineering") refers to the approach of using the most suitable data storage technology based on the data itself.
+Polyglot persistence (aka "best fit engineering") refers to the approach of using the most suitable data storage technology based on the data itself.
 For instance, multi-structured data is usually well-suited to a data lake or HDFS storage solution; log data in XML or JSON format may be suitable for a NoSQL solution; structured data aligns with a relational database.
 Using multiple technologies in an information management platform is a form of scaling out, and although it simplifies needs related to certain data types, it does add complexity to the overall data management solution.
-The more that polygot persistence methodology is followed, the additional likelihood data virtualization is of benefit due to varied infrastructure.
+The more that polyglot persistence methodology is followed, the additional likelihood data virtualization is of benefit due to varied infrastructure.

 Schema on Read